jcondotta/pokemon/README.md

 - Dynamic Caching Strategies:
 Explore more dynamic caching policies such as cache invalidation, refreshing stale data, or distributed caching for scalability.

-- Rate Limiting & Resilience:
-Integrate rate limiting to prevent excessive calls to the PokéAPI and incorporate circuit breaker patterns for improved resiliency.

 - Security Enhancements:
 Add security measures (e.g., OAuth2 or JWT) to secure the API endpoints for production scenarios.